exbibyte/dynagrad/README.md

 A pedagogical attempt at auto-differentiation.
 This is based on the autograd package and other variations of it as well as literature references (eg: The Art of Differentiating Computer Programs, An Introduction to Algorithmic Differentiation – Uwe Naumann).

-Work in progress..

-# Note:
-- currently depends on Rust nightly

 # Support:
 - forward mode
 - reverse mode